 Hiring pool: Medium.
 40,000+ Laravel developers globally.
 In 2026, more scarce than Python but more available than Go.

 Performance: Handles 10K–50K requests/second per server.
 Good for most applications.
+The Laravel Octane docs cover the next gear.

-Cost: Low hosting ($20–$100/month for small apps).
+Cost: Low hosting ($20–$100/mo for small apps).
 Development cost is mid-range.

-2. React + Node.js (JavaScript Full-Stack)
+2. React + Node.js (JavaScript full-stack)

 What it is: React for UI (frontend).
 Node.js + Express (or Fastify) for backend.